-On February 8, 2022, the Environment, Agriculture & Flooding Subcommittee adopted an amendment and reported the bill favorably as a committee substitute.
-The amendment removed a provision that would only award reasonable attorney fees and costs to the prevailing party if the defendant was the prevailing party.
+On February 8, 2022, the Environment, Agriculture & Flooding Subcommittee adopted one amendment and reported the bill favorably as a committee substitute.
+The amendment changed the one-way, prevailing defendant attorney fees provision to a two-way, prevailing party attorney fees provision.